 - Pursue engineering careers or advanced studies in mechanical engineering or related technical fields.

-- Employ effective communication skills as a team member or team leader in an ethical and professional manner with a sense of social responsibility.
+- Employ effective communication skills as team members or team leaders in an ethical and professional manner with a sense of social responsibility.

 - Engage in lifelong learning by contributing to their chosen field, actively participating in professional societies and broadening their professional knowledge with formal and/or informal continuing education.